 Mike Yeo was named the Minnesota Wild’s third Head Coach on June 17, 2011.
-He led the Wild back to the Stanley Cup Playoffs in 2013 after a five-year absence.
-Minnesota has posted a record of 61-55-14 during his two seasons as Head Coach.
+He led the Wild to the Stanley Cup Playoffs the last two seasons after a five-year absence.
+Minnesota has posted a record of 104-82-26 (.552) during his three seasons as Head Coach.
 Yeo, the youngest Head Coach in the NHL, helped lead the Wild’s previous primary affiliate, the Houston Aeros, to a 46-28-1-5 record and the Calder Cup Final in his first season as a Head Coach in 2010-11.
 The Aeros led the Western Conference and ranked third in the AHL with 46 regular season wins after it did not qualify for the playoffs in 2010.

 Prior to being named the Aeros Head Coach, Yeo served as an Assistant Coach with the Pittsburgh Penguins (2005-10).
 During his tenure in Pittsburgh, the Penguins claimed the 2007-08 Atlantic Division title, advanced to the Stanley Cup Finals twice and won the 2009 Stanley Cup Championship.
 He joined the Penguins coaching staff when Michel Therrien was named Head Coach on Dec.
 15, 2005.
 During his first full season in 2006- 07, Yeo helped the Penguins to a 47-point improvement from the previous season, the fourth-largest turnaround from one season to the next in NHL history.
 In his second season, he helped lead the Penguins to the Stanley Cup Final for the first time since the 1992 season.
 Yeo remained on staff in Pittsburgh during the 2008-09 season after Dan Bylsma replaced Therrien on Feb.
 15, 2009, and the Penguins went on to win the Stanley Cup.